 Facilitate enforcement of federal immigration laws in North Carolina.
-Enacts new GS 15A-407 to direct the state AG to negotiate the terms of a memorandum of understanding between North Carolina and the United States Department of Justice or Department of Homeland Security, as authorized by 8 U.S.C.
-Section 1357(g) regarding the enforcement of federal immigration and customs laws, detention and removals, and investigations in the state.
+Enacts new GS 15A-407 to direct the Secretary of Crime Control and Public Safety to negotiate the terms of a memorandum of understanding between the state of North Carolina and the United States Department of Justice or Department of Homeland Security regarding the enforcement of federal immigration and customs laws, detention and removals, and investigations in the state.
 Provides additional guidelines regarding the training of law enforcement to enforce the signed memorandum of understanding.